aawnu/php-ga4/README.md

 ```

 ## Custom Events
-You can build your own custom events by extending on the Model\Event abstraction class; example
+You can build your own custom events by extending `AlexWestergaard\PhpGa4\Model\Event`

 ```php
 <?php